 Every year we build a temporary canopied auditorium against the backdrop of Holland House, in the centre of Holland Park, West London, where we hold all our main-stage opera performances.
-The auditorium is covered and has a total capacity of 1,000 well-appointed, comfortable seats.
+On this page you will also find the Seating Plan for the theatre.

 There is no dress code at Opera Holland Park and we pride ourselves on our informal and welcoming atmosphere.
-The theatre is a covered outdoor venue.
-As it can become cooler towards the end of the evening, we recommend that you bring a jacket or a wrap with you.
+As it can become cooler towards the end of the evening, we recommend that you bring layers.

 Patrons arriving late will not be permitted to take their seats until a suitable break in the performance – this may not be possible until the interval.